 Financial sustainable model

-Watershop are operated on a financial sustainable basis.
-To minimize the risks, donors, beneficiaries, (local) governments and companies team up to generate investments for watershops within the program.
-Next, watershops are build, a social marketing campaign is executed and the sales of water to villagers starts.
+Water shops are operated on a financial sustainable basis.
+To minimize the risks, donors, beneficiaries, (local) governments and companies team up to generate investments for water shops within the program.
 Income is generated from day one and after one year of operations sufficient income is obtained to make good for operations and maintenance of that shop.

 Invitation to adopt a watershop

-Companies and organizations are invited to adopt one of more watershop in our program.
+CSR Companies and organizations are invited to adopt water shop in our program.
 The impact of your donation is impressive: Per day about 5.000 liters of clean water are produced, resulting per year in the production of 1.75 million liters of drinking water.
 Given an average consumption of 3 liters/person per day, on average about 1.600 people can be fully served per day as a result of your generosity.

 If you are interested to join us in delivering clean water to the needed in India, let us know!